Skip to content

 (Alphabetical) New Jersey signers of the Declaration of Independence – 5 of the 56 signatures from each of the 13 colonies.
 The Second Continental Congress adopted the Declaration of Independence on July 4, 1776, with 12 of the 13 colonies voting in favor and New York abstaining.

 Thomas Jefferson, Benjamin Franklin, and John Adams all wrote that it was signed by Congress on the day when it was adopted on July 4, 1776.
-After John Hancock made the first signature, signers began putting their signatures by delegation starting of the right and proceeded to the left until the 52 that were present completed.
+After John Hancock made the first signature, signers began putting their signatures by delegation, starting from the right and proceeding to the left until the 52 that were present were completed.

 New Jersey Delegation Debacle

-Early in 1776, while New Jersey believed in separation, there was heated discussions between the Patriots and the Loyalists.
-As the issue heated up, the New Jersey state convention replaced all their delegates with those favoring the separation.
+Early in 1776, while New Jersey believed in separation, there were heated discussions between the Patriots and the Loyalists.
+As the issue heated up, the New Jersey state convention replaced all its delegates with those favoring the separation.
 The entire delegation was replaced.
 Richard Smith, John DeHart, and Jonathan Dickinson Sergeant resigned.
-Quaker John Cooper had never attended and William Livingston was too moderate at that moment.
+Quaker John Cooper had never attended, and William Livingston was too moderate at that moment.

 The 5 who signed alongside the 5 taken off the New Jersey delegation to the convention to vote for America’s independence.